DearestViolet/Student/README.md

 ## Calender
 A calender project.
-To use, please run the class Controller
+To use, please run the class Frames.Controller